 If you are worried about it, you can broaden her repertoire of things to help her feel calm (or at least have a spare blankie!) as well as help her understand why she might be back to using her blanket.
 It’s so helpful for children to understand what their behaviours might be about and what feelings might be driving them.
 For example, you could say “I’ve noticed that you have got your blankie out again.
 You used to always use that when you were feeling a bit muddled or worried.
 I think all these changes and grown-ups talking about big and scary things might have made you feel a bit worried again.
 Do you feel better when you have your blankie?
 I think it helps your body calm down.”

 Different children are managing the changes in different ways and using something that has previously helped her is both to be expected and shows a good little problem solver!
 You just have to work out how much of a problem it is for you (if at all) and how happy you are with her using it.

 When it comes to Coronavirus and kids, what are the anxiety warning signs to look out for in my child?
 When should I think about getting them professional help?

-Children show anxiety in lots of different ways, including becoming irritable, having problems sleeping, regressing in behaviours (such as starting to wet the bed again), having bad dreams, finding it hard to concentrate and so on.
+Children show anxiety in lots of different ways, including becoming irritable, having problems sleeping, regressing in behaviours (such as starting to wet the bed again or having general sleep regressions), having bad dreams, finding it hard to concentrate and so on.
 It depends upon the child’s age, how and what they show, and how we respond.

 All three of my children are experiencing anxiety in relation to the Coronavirus — I think most children will be.
 In the first instance, our approach as parents is probably the most important thing to consider.
 Unless you are worried that your child is struggling massively or not accepting your attempts to support them then I am not sure getting professional help is the way forward, although you may want to have a consultation with a psychologist just to talk through your concerns and help you feel more confident in the way you are supporting your child.